 In the midst of this, separating couples must also find a way to divide family property and continue to care and provide for their children after the separation.
 As difficult as this may be, parents need to find a way to deal with their emotions towards the other parent in a way that allows them to put the needs of their children first.
-Putting the needs of a child first not only benefits the child, it is also the main factor a court will consider if asked to determine new parenting arrangements.
+Putting the needs of a child first not only benefits the child, it is also a factor the court will consider if asked to determine new parenting arrangements.

 Separating couples can determine the best parenting arrangement for their family in a number of ways.
 They may be able to reach an agreement on their own.
-Even if they are unable to reach an agreement at first, processes like mediation, collaborative law or negotiation through a lawyer may be able to help them reach an agreement.
+If they are unable to reach an agreement on their own they must try a family dispute resolution process such as mediation or collaborative law before they ask the court to make a decision.
 A well thought-out agreement can utilize strategies to help reduce conflict and focus on the best interests of the child.